Arnold Kosevich: Work

 Arnold Kosevich worked on the theoretical researches of electronic properties of metals, mechanics of real crystals and magnetoordered systems, and nonlinear dynamics of the condensed media.
-Together with I. M. Lifshitz, he established (1954) the connection between the oscillation of magnetic characteristics of metals (De Haas–van Alphen effect) and the form of an electronic surface of Fermi (now called the Lifshitz–Kosevich formula).
+Together with I. M. Lifshitz, he established (1954) the connection between the oscillation of magnetic characteristics of metals (De Haas–van Alphen effect) and the form of a Fermi surface (now called the Lifshitz–Kosevich formula).
 In 1953 he discovered the phenomenon of quantum dimensional effect in conducting films (the invention was registered in 1977).